Empire of Mercy - Cover

 Copyright© 2025 by Daelyx Len Auphydas

-But that village is not their destination.
+But that village is not her destination.
 Rather, a far older and more familiar city is.
 Floating above Ponyville is the pegasus capital of Cloudsdale, performing its typical weather service for the agrarian settlement below.

 Banking in flight, Celestia wheels around the cloud city before gliding down to a landing at trotting speed on a plaza near the Wonderbolts academy.
 The ponies around show the typical deferential, awed expressions that Celestia is used to seeing, magnified by surprise at the princess’s visit.
-Folding their wings up, Celestia strides up to the guardpony on duty; the Wonderbolts are technically military personnel after all, so their compound is always under watch.
+Folding her wings up, Celestia strides up to the guardpony on duty; the Wonderbolts are technically military personnel after all, so their compound is always under watch.

 “Y-y-your highness!”
 The nervous guardspony gulps and lowers his head in a steep bow.
-Celestia takes the panicked reaction in stride and smiles at him reassuringly.

 “U-um, I’m Blizzard Feather.”
 The pegasus certainly looks the part, with his blue coat and white wingtips.
 Celestia nods encouragingly.